BrunoJuchli/StaticProxy.Fody/README.md

 Very cool utilities have been created by the help of proxying by dynamic code emitting:
 Moq, FakeItEasy, Castle Dynamic Proxy, LinFu Proxy,.. and many more.

 Sadly enough, some platforms do not support dynamic code emitting.
-These include WinRT, Windows Phone and IPhone.
+These include Windows Store Applications and Xamarin.iOS.
-You are also most likely affected if you are creating a PCL.

 Here comes StaticProxy.Fody to the rescue!
 Instead of dynamically creating proxies, it is weaving them at compile time by means of IL rewritting